Turnage-Digital/Holmes/docs/ARCHITECTURE.md

     - `GetServiceRequestStatusQuery` – current status of a service.

 - **Integration with Order Workflow**
-    - When Order reaches `ReadyForRouting`, the `OrderRoutingService` determines which services are needed based on the package and policy, then emits `CreateServiceRequestCommand` for each.
+    - When Order reaches `ReadyForFulfillment`, the `OrderRoutingService` determines which services are needed based on the package and policy, then emits `CreateServiceRequestCommand` for each.
-    - When Order enters `RoutingInProgress`, individual services are dispatched.
+    - When Order enters `FulfillmentInProgress`, individual services are dispatched.
     - Order transitions to `ReadyForReport` only when all required services are `Completed` (or explicitly waived).
     - `ServiceRequestCompleted` events trigger `CheckOrderReadyForReportCommand` to evaluate if Order can advance.